50 Ways Google Can Help You Become A Better Teacher

 15. Sync your browser tabs, search history, and extensions between devices with Google Chrome sync.

-16. Use Google Search to locate PD conferences .
+16. Use Google Search to locate teacher professional development, conferences or online courses to personalize your growth.

 17. Hangout+ with author experts via Google+ Hangouts—and have students do the same.